 Custom rate limiter policies – Users can also create their own custom rate limiters, add them to rate limiter policies and then apply these policies to load balancers.

 Admins can also add rate limiter rules in rate limiter policies matching specific methods (POST, GET, etc.), domain names, headers or paths and apply policy to load balancer.

-Rate Limiting protects applications against brute force attacks and limits access to forum searches, API calls, or resources that involve database-intensive operations at your origin.
-It provides the ability to limit the number of requests originating from a particular user.
+Rate Limiting protects applications against brute force attacks and limits access to searches, API calls, or resources that involve database-intensive operations at your origin.
+It also provides the ability to limit the number of requests originating from a particular user.

 For further information or to get started click the links below: